Rahul0Singh0/Javascript/Backend/1_first_app/note.md

    ### dotenv package
    Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

+   ### deply for production:
+   using aws, azure, digitalOcean, Heruko